Ask an Expert: Q&A on outdoor tech with Dan Killinger

 A: It’s always been a challenge not having an ecosystem that links everything together.
 There’s always been separate control for landscape lights, outdoor screens, fire pits – each requiring its own remote control for each type of system.
 Some systems like fire pits would have a button but no good way to integrate it as part of a complete system.
 Plus, a lot of systems don’t take into account the weather and having to adjust features like pool fountains in certain wind speeds.

-With Loxone, we’re now able to give clients one easy user interface.
+With Loxone as a complete solution, we’re now able to give clients one easy user interface.
 All outdoor products in one place, taking into account what’s going on in the whole home.
 They can monitor anything in the app, like pool functions.
 Especially while away on vacation, they can rely on Vacation Mode to keep everything running smoothly.
 When it comes to having control of a system, clients love having poolside control with the Touch Surface.
 No other system can do that.

 “They can monitor anything in the app, like pool functions.
 Especially while away on vacation, they can rely on Vacation Mode to keep everything running smoothly.”

 Q4: There’s been a recent trend of increased spending on outdoor projects for homeowners.
-How do you see the future value in outdoor projects for your homeowners?
+How do you see the future value in outdoor tech for your homeowners?
 For your business?

 A: With my clients, they value convenience and ease of use.
 They’re more likely to interact with something that’s easy for them.
 For example, they value being able to turn their spa on before getting home, not having to wait for it to heat up.
 It’s about the lifestyle – they’re very busy and want very minimal distractions that occupy their time.
 If it’s easy to use, they’re more likely to use it.
 A great example of this is if the pool water is low, the system will take care of itself.